raspberryice/DocRED/data/README.md

                ]
   'vertexSet': [
                   [
                     { 'name': mention_name,
                       'sent_id': mention in which sentence,
                       'pos': postion of mention in a sentence, 'type': NER_type}
                     {anthor mention}
                   ],
-                  [anthoer entity]
+                  [another entity]
                 ]
   'labels':   [
                 {